 Despite the fact that some filmmakers who have spent decades working in Hollywood are renowned for their continuous output, Joe Swanberg happens to be one of the most productive filmmakers of his age which suggests that is he is crazy or really unique or a perfect blend of both.

-In order to really understand Joe Swanberg it is critical to know that he has given total 11 feature films at the being 31 years of age and out of which seven were finished in 2010 and have earned millions and earned many accolades.
+In order to really understand Joe Swanberg, it is critical to know that he has given total of 11 feature films at the being 31 years of age and out of which seven were finished in 2010 and have earned millions and earned many accolades.

 Why would a filmmaker ever want to produce such a high volume of work in such a short amount of time?
 According to Joe Swanberg,